mathigatti/okCupidScraper/README.md

 ## Applications

-okCupid provides self descriptions, selfies and big questionnaires that are really interesting for anyone interested in psychometrics.
+okCupid provides self descriptions, selfies and big questionnaires that are really useful for anyone interested in psychometrics.

 For now I just used it to scrape self descriptions and train an AI to generate new ones.
 You can check more about it [here](https://mathigatti.com/2021/02/15/okcupid-synthetic-profiles/).